 Do you have any insights into how someone could “future-proof” their careers over the next decade?
 If you know which blogging skills or marketing skills will be in demand, share them with your readers and give them a leg up on the competition with these insightful blog post ideas geared toward career advancement.

 71. Share a list of interview questions people should ask when hiring in your niche

 Hiring new people is one of the hardest and riskiest parts of building a business.
 Job candidates can interview marvelously and then fail on the job without warning.
 Use your experience to prepare these kinds of blog post ideas that break down a collection of questions people should ask when interviewing job applicants to identify the best hires.

 72. Write some helpful emails that can be used in your industry

 Email is one of the primary means of communication professionals use today, but they can still be extremely difficult to get just right—especially when sending cold emails or sales emails.
-Make a list of the most common emails you find yourself sending, draft up some templates and share them to utilize these blog post ideas for your readers.
+Make a list of the most common emails you find yourself sending, draft up some templates (like I’ve done with my guide to doing effective blogger outreach) and share them to utilize these blog post ideas for your readers.
 Trust me, they’ll love you for it!